-A two-story Operations Center awaits construction, a planned expansion by Ben Franklin Transit (BFT) at its main campus.
+A two-story Operations Center constructed as part of a planned expansion by Ben Franklin Transit (BFT) at its main campus.

 The new building aims to increase the productivity and well-being of those who will use it most: Fixed Route and Dial-a-Ride Drivers, Schedulers, the Safety and Training team, and other Operations staff.

-Situated behind the Administration building, the structure will compliment the scale and massing of its predecessor, while maintaining its own identity through a differing fenestration pattern and dark brick.
+Situated behind the Administration building, the structure compliments the scale and massing of its predecessor, while maintaining its own identity through a differing fenestration pattern and dark brick.

-Purposeful planning: Placement within the footprint of the existing Ops building (to be demolished) intentionally avoided expanded permitting activities, streamlining the progression of planning and construction.
-The site, anticipating limited work among already-established landscaped areas and circulation paths, will undergo only minor modifications; these, in large part, are to accommodate space and circulation for construction activities.
+Purposeful planning: Placement within the footprint of the existing Ops building, which was demolished, intentionally avoided expanded permitting activities, streamlining the progression of planning and construction.
+The site, anticipating limited work among already-established landscaped areas and circulation paths, underwent only minor modifications; these, in large part, were to accommodate space and circulation for construction activities.

 The project was initially designed as 3-stories, yet a change in circumstances, partially resultant of the pandemic, caused BFT to re-assess the planned square footage.
 Fulfilling the desire to reduce the area, TCF maintained the footprint and chopped the top (floor).
 This seemingly draconian response required minimal plan changes, maintaining value in preserving the ‘big idea’ that drove the design.